I never meant to cause you any sorrow

 Let’s do the math on Generation X and this study.
 If you were middle-aged in 2013 (the last year of the study) you’re Generation X. If you were 54 in 2013 you were born in 1959.
 You aren’t a Baby Boomer, really.
 You’re Generation Jones.
 (Believe in Generation Jones.)
 If you were 45 in 2013 you were born in 1968.
 That’s approaching the mid-wave of Generation X. Thus, I conclude that people born between 1961 and 1968 were in his data sets.

-Back to the boys, those failure-to-launch men, who died.
-I read the entire six-page paper and correlated Deaton and Case’s findings with all the other things that have put a crack in the plaster of Generation X:
+After reading the six-page paper I correlated Deaton and Case’s findings with all the other things that have devastated Gen-Xers — the 13th Generation of Americans.

 - FDA approval of birth control